Change that Lasts

 Our decades of experience working with these women, and the evidence of research, have taught us a better way.
 By listening to women we can provide help earlier and make sure its effects actually last.

-Change that Lasts is a new approach that places the survivor at the heart and builds responses around her needs and the strengths and resources available to her.
+Change that Lasts is an approach that places the survivor at the heart and builds responses around her needs and the strengths and resources available to her.

 Too often this approach is considered too complicated and too expensive.
 So to make it clearer, we have created some infographics, visualising these women’s journeys, and the journeys they could have taken.
 These illustrate the enormous cost, in human and financial terms, of not listening to women and responding to their needs.